Shawnyangbest/Shawnyangbest/_pages/research.md

 **Working paper:**

-*Forecasting Australian Electricity Spot Prices with Spatial-temporal Weather Indices* (with Katja Ignatieva and Han Li) Working paper
+*Forecasting Australian Electricity Spot Prices with Spatial-temporal Weather Indices* (with Katja Ignatieva and Han Li)

 We improve day-ahead electricity price forecasting in Australia by integrating linear time-series models with external spatial-temporal weather indices and demand factors.
 The model accommodates multiple seasonalities and employs distributed lag non-linear models (DLNM) to capture delayed and non-linear effects of weather variables (temperature, precipitation, humidity, wind speed) on price formation.
 Using a backfitting strategy, we develop a stable and interpretable forecasting framework that is well suited to incorporating weather predictions.
 Overall, the results demonstrate the value of spatial-temporal weather indices for electricity price forecasting.